gobstones/curso-LMC/Proyectos/00.One input to output/description.md

 his work in order for him to achieve some things for us.

 For that, a Gobstones program has been already given, being the LMC program the only part missing.
-The goal of this project is to produce a program that makes the LMC to move its first input into the output.
+The goal for this lesson is to produce a program that makes the LMC to move its first input into the output.

 For that, you need to know the following commands:
 + **901**: (INP) moves one value from the Input Slot into the Accumulator,